ashishqcs/spring-kafka-error-handling/readme.md

 Retrying is done by creating separate retry topics and retry consumers at delayed intervals.

 * Unblocks the main topic for real time traffic.
-* Exponential BackOffs can be used for different retry topics since it is unlikely that error will be resolved by frequently trying it.
+* Multiple strategies can be opted for different retry topic strategy like Single-Topic-Multiple-BackOff, Multiple-Topic-Exponential-BackOff.

-Retrying errors untill they are pushed to DLT.
+Retrying errors untill they are pushed to DLT (It could be multiple topics like explained below **OR** single retry topic - both have their own pros and cons).

 * If message processing fails, the message is forwarded to a retry topic with a back off timestamp.
 * The retry topic consumer then checks the timestamp and if it's not due it pauses the consumption for that topic's